 - You own the car outright from the beginning.

-- The vehicle will depreciate over time, therefore you could lose money.
+- The vehicle will depreciate, therefore you could lose money.

 - You are responsible for the car's modifications, servicing, and future sales.